Places Visited: Kathmandu, Thimphu, Gangtey, Punakha, Paro, Kathmandu

 Holiday Extensions for this tour

 Fly back to Kathmandu.
-On arrival, check-in to stay at the Malla Hotel for two nights.
+On arrival, check in at the Malla hotel for two nights.
 Later visit the vibrant Durbar Square.

 Take a short flight to Pokhara.
-Check-in to stay at the Temple Tree Resort for two nights.
+Check in at the Temple Tree Resort for two nights.
 Afternoon at leisure to take a stroll around the lake for brilliant views of the Annapurna mountain range.

 The day is at leisure.
 For those keen to do a bit of walking and trekking, there are several short trekking routes in this area which offer stunning views of the Himalaya.

 Take an early afternoon flight to Kathmandu for an overnight stay at the Malla hotel.

 Transfer to the airport for your onward flight.

 2019/2020 tour prices for Essential Bhutan

 |DEPARTURE DATE||PRICE PER PERSON||SINGLE ROOM supplement||AVAILABILITY|